 Add to this, an illogical focus on short-term results, rather than on investing over the long haul.

 The Coffee Can portfolio theory advocates for buying stocks with the intention of holding them for years, not days.
-See the following exceprt from the original article:
+See the following excerpt from the original article:

 “We can make sound investment decisions on a five-year time horizon with greater certainty than on a six-month time horizon – and also save the investor substantial transaction costs.”

 Essentially, the Coffee Can portfolio rescues us from our own bad habit — the instinct to trade stocks, rather than invest in them.

 However, in order for the Coffee Can idea to succeed, investors will need to adopt a long-term focus.
-A focus on the long-run can give individual investors an edge over shorter-term focused investors who don’t have as long of a time horizon.
+A focus on the long-run can give individual investors an edge over shorter-term focused investors.